Reading

 Surely a million people can’t be wrong right?

-While the ten spies were lacking in courage, they let their fear rule them – They couldn’t start fire without embers.
+While the ten spies were lacking in courage, they let their fear rule them – They couldn’t start a fire without embers.
 The people had been grumbling for a fair while now, and they suffered the consequences for their unbelief.

 This is a major tipping point in the Old Testament.